intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

   capture the semantic content of RFCs.
 More generally, such policies could address the readability and presentation of information in RFCs.

+## RPC Responsibilities

+RPC responsibilities include the following:

+1. Editing inputs from all RFC streams to comply with the RFC Style Guide.

+2. Creating and preserving records of edits performed on documents.

+3. Identifying where editorial changes might have technical impact and seeking necessary clarification.

+4. Engaging in dialogue with authors, document shepherds, IANA, or stream-specific contacts when clarification is needed.

+5. Creating and preserving records of dialogue with document authors.

+6. Requesting advice from the RSAB and RSCE as needed.

+7. Providing suggestions to the RSAB and RSCE as needed.

+8. Participating in the creation of new Editorial Stream RFCs that impact the RPC, at least in an advisory capacity.

+9. Providing reports to the community on its performance and plans.

+10. Consulting with the community on its plans.

+11. Negotiating its specific plans and resources with the IETF LLC.

+12. Providing sufficient resources to support reviews of RPC performance by the IETF LLC.

+13. Coordinating with IANA to ensure correct documentation of IANA-performed protocol registry actions.

+14. Assigning RFC numbers.

+15. Establishing publication readiness of each document through communication with the authors, document shepherds, IANA, or stream-specific contacts, and, if needed, with the RSAB and RSCE.

+16. Liaising with stream managers and other representatives of the streams as needed.

+17. Announcing and providing on-line access to RFCs.

+18. Providing an on-line system to submit RFC Errata.

+19. Providing on-line access to approved RFC Errata.

+20. Providing backups.

+21. Providing storage and preservation of records.

+27. Authenticating RFCs for legal proceedings.

 ## Resolution of Disagreements between Authors and the RPC